apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 deviceready
 ===========

-This is an event that fires when Cordova is fully loaded.
+The event fires when Cordova is fully loaded.

     document.addEventListener("deviceready", yourCallbackFunction, false);